sanatRR/Pets-database-app/README.md

 This app displays a list of pets and their related data that the user inputs.<br>
 The data is stored in a SQLite3 database.<br>
-Operations like insert,update and delete are supported.<br>
+Operations like insert, update and delete are supported.<br>